 This web page was created to assist our graduating and summer practice students.
 Reference librarians are available to meet one-on-one to help students prepare for summer or full time employment, to arrange for a consultation you can contanct a librarian or make an appointment here.

-During the summer, the Reference Desk will be staffed from 10:00 a.m. - 12 noon and 1:00 p.m. - 5:00 p.m.
+During the summer, the Reference Desk will be staffed from 10:00 a.m. - 1:0 p.m. and 2:00 p.m. - 5:00 p.m.
 Monday - Friday.
 If you are not in the law school, you can contact us via telephone (203-432-1606), e-mail, or via chat from our website.
 If you have a subject specific research question, you can find the contact information for the reference librarian who specializes in that subject here.
 After hours, please feel free to leave a voicemail message or send an e-mail, and we will respond during the next Reference Desk shift if not sooner.

 The law library also has a comprehensive set of legal research tutorials available here.